 People seem to think it is just a way into car racing but it actually has more depth to the sport and operates along side and parallel to other areas of motorsport.

-Ed McDonough and Barrie Williams will both be visiting our stand over the weekend.
+Ed McDonough and Barrie Williams both visited over the weekend.
 Motor journalist Ed McDonough started his career karting in America in 1958 and often guest drives a kart at the show.
-Barrie Williams started his early career making and racing Fastakarts with his father in 1959 before his big break when he won the 1960 Welsh rally in Mini.
-He still owns one of his kart creations which will also be on our stand.
+Barrie Williams started his early career making and racing Fastakarts with his father in 1959 before his big break when he won the 1960 Welsh rally in Mini - he still owns one of his kart creations which was at the show.

-Another of the show’s motor sport celebrities and visiting our stand is from the other end of motorsport, Ed Thurston.
+Another of the show’s motorsport celebrities who visited is from the other end of motorsport, Ed Thurston.
 Ed is one of the “young stars” now making name in car racing.
 Ed started with us very young driving a 1963 Techno kart and as he grew progressed into more powerful karts and became one of the top drivers within the historic kart movement commanding a respect from his elder peers that was beyond his years.
-Get to show as he will be telling this chapter in his life during his interviews on the interview stage.
-Time and other show appointments permitting he will guest drive a kart during the live action demonstrations.
+He also joined us on the Motor Sport live stage as he talked about this chapter in his life.